Kemui52/Carma2Freeride/Readme.md

 This is set up like a manual installation, so you are encouraged to read the Readme in each directory to get a quick summary on what each file does and what it relies on.
 For example, my ``RACES.TXT`` is linked with a heavily rearranged ``POWERUP.TXT`` to restrict the available powerups to a select few that I'm interested in.
 If you want the powerups unchanged, you will need to modify some lines in ``RACES.TXT`` and refrain from installing the ``POWERUP.TXT``.

+You can download individual folders from GitHub with [GitZip](https://gitzip.org/).

 ## Known Issues

 I forgot one of the known issues.